Mobile Menu

 Learn More

-Supermarkets and grocery stores have endured a transformative journey since 2019, shaped by the pandemic, geopolitical tensions and an ever-changing market landscape.
+Supermarkets and grocery stores have faced major volatility through the current period, forcing notable strategic operational and pricing shifts to compete with a widening array of substitutes and internal competitors.
 Grocers first encountered unprecedented demand as lockdowns redirected consumers' spending from entertainment to at-home essentials.
-Sales spiked, but the boom was fleeting; by 2021, factors like declining disposable income and soaring food prices reversed the trend.
-Even post-pandemic, the industry is evolving—more consumers th...
+Sales spiked, but the boom was fleeting.
+At the start of the period, factors like declining disposable income and soaring food prices reversed th...

 Learn More